LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 4. As you can see, AMA has discovered two applications.
-The WhereAmI application has no dependencies to other applications, databases or queues.
+The WhereAmI application has no dependencies on other applications, databases or queues.

 	<kbd>![](./images/media/AMA_Visualization2.png)</kbd>